ironpark/skiplist/README.md

 Highlights in this implementation:
 - Based on generic  **No reflection, No interface{}**
-- Use of memory pool
-  - Memory efficiency in use cases where insertion and deletion occur complexly
 - Support custom comparable function so that any type can be used as key.
 - Rand source and max level can be changed per list.
 It can be useful in performance critical scenarios.
+- Optional memory pool use
 - Optional thread-safe instance `SafeSkipList`, `SkipList`

 ## Warrning